ChickenProp/pretty-gist/README.md

 If you have a `[(Float, Float)]`, you probably want to render the `fst`s the same as the `snd`s.

 But to do that, you just have to find every place in your data structure that has or might have a Float, and configure them all.
-I think the other approaches I have mostly solve this problem, but with other costs.
+I think the other approaches I have mostly solve this problem, but with added complexity when you don't want to do that.

 And, honestly, I wasn't enthusiastic about doing lots of record updates.
 There's a bunch of [things I don't